-- 20. An Organizational Meeting of Council shall be held no later than two weeks after the third Monday in October each year. - 21.
-The CAO or Delegate shall fix the time, date and place of the Organizational Meeting. - 22.
-The CAO or Delegate shall advertise at least three weeks prior to the Organizational Meeting, inviting applications for Committee vacancies which will be required to be filled that year.

-- 23. The Organizational Meeting Agenda shall be restricted to: - a.
+- 19. An Organizational Meeting of Council shall be held not later than two weeks after the third Monday in October each year. - 20.
+The CAO or designate shall fix the time, date and place of the Organizational Meeting. - 21.
+The CAO or designate shall advertise at least three weeks prior to the Organizational Meeting, inviting applications for Committee vacancies which will be required to be filled that year. - 22.
+The Organizational Meeting Agenda shall be restricted to: - a.
 The election of the Reeve and Deputy Reeve annually; - b.
-The administration of the Oath of Office; - i. to the Reeve and Deputy Reeve annually - ii. to the entire Council following the municipal election - c.
+The administration of the Oath of Office: - i. to the Reeve and Deputy Reeve annually - ii. to the entire Council following the municipal election - c.
 Review of honorariums and expense reimbursement; - d.
 Review of procedural bylaw; - e.
-Review of the council/administration protocol policy; - f.
-The establishment of Council Committees and Boards; - g.
-The establishment of membership on Committees and Boards; - h.
-The establishment of regular Council meeting and Committee of the Whole meeting dates for the year; - i.
-Other business as required by the Act, or which Council or the CAO may direct. - 24.
-At the Organizational Meeting the CAO shall: - a.
+The establishment of Council Committees and Boards: - f.
+The establishment of membership on Committees and Boards; - g.
+The establishment of regular Council meeting dates for the year; - h.
+Other business as required by the Act, or which Council or the CAO may direct.

+- 23. At the Organizational Meeting the CAO shall: - a.
 Call the Meeting to Order; - b.
-Preside over the Meeting until the Reeve has been elected and has taken the Oaths of Office as Reeve. - 25.
-In the event that only one nomination is received for the position of Reeve or Deputy Reeve, that nominee shall be declared elected by acclamation by the CAO. - 26.
-Where there is more than one nomination for Reeve or Deputy Reeve, the CAO shall request that voting be done by secret ballot. - 27.
-If, on the first ballot, no Councillor receives a clear majority of votes, the Council Member who received the least number of votes shall be dropped from the ballot and the second ballot shall be taken.
-This shall apply to both the Reeve and Deputy Reeve elections. - 28.
-On subsequent ballots, a Council Member who receives the least number of votes shall be dropped from the ballot until a Councillor receives a clear majority. - 29.
+Preside over the Meeting until the Reeve has been elected and has taken the Oaths of Office as Reeve. - 24.
+In the event that only one nomination is received for the position of Reeve or Deputy Reeve, that nominee shall be declared elected by acclamation by the CAO. - 25.
+Where there is more than one nomination for Reeve or Deputy Reeve, the CAO shall request that voting be done by secret ballot. - 26.
+If, on the first ballot, no Councillor receives a clear majority of votes, the Council Member who received the least number of votes shall be dropped from the ballot and the second ballot shall be taken. - 27.
+On subsequent ballots, a Council Member who receives the least number of votes shall be dropped from the ballot until a Councillor receives a clear majority. - 28.
 When there is a tie vote between two candidates, each candidate's name shall be written on a blank sheet of paper, of equal size and color, and deposited into a receptacle and someone shall be directed to withdraw one of the sheets.
-The candidate whose name appears on the sheet shall be considered to have one more vote than the other candidate.

-- 30. All Members of Council hold office from the beginning of the Organizational Meeting following the General Election until immediately before the beginning of the Organizational Meeting following the next General Election, in accordance with the Local Authorities Election Act. - 31.
+The candidate whose name appears on the sheet shall be considered to have one more vote than the other candidate. - 29.
+All Members of Council hold office from the beginning of the Organizational Meeting following the General Election until immediately before the beginning of the Organizational Meeting following the next General Election, in accordance with the Local Authorities Election Act. - 30.
 The appointment of Councillors and Members at Large to Committees shall be for a term of one year, unless otherwise specified, and by secret ballot if a vote is required.